 Cutting: the process of eating a calorie deficit to lose weight to burn fat.

-This brings us to the next common question: should I bulk or cut to fix the skinny-fat body?
+This brings us to the next common question: should skinny fat women bulk or cut to fix their skinny-fat body?

-Body recomposition: building muscle and burning fat at the same time
+Body recomposition For the Skinny Fat Woman: building muscle and Losing Fat at the same time

 Here’s the breakdown of body recomposition:

 - Get into a minor calorie deficit of a couple of hundred calories.
 A calorie deficit is when you’re consuming less energy than you’re burning off.
 This will help to burn regular fat (the subcutaneous kind).